Obesity 1: What is it and what are the impacts?

 Prevention and Management

-In simple terms, obesity occurs when an individual is consuming too many calories and they are not burning off enough through exercise.
+In the past obesity was understood to be an output occurring when an individual consumes too many calories and they are not burning off enough through exercise.
 Therefore, ‘energy-in’ vs ‘energy-out’ is out of balance.
 When the body is not burning the calories that we give it, it stores these extra calories as fat or carbohydrates.
-This is an evolutionary concept as our ancestors stored food with the logic that they were never sure when their next meal would arrive.
-However, with an abundance of food available to us at all time in first-world countries, this is not necessary anymore.
+This is an extraordinary evolutionary concept during hunter-gatherer times, to store energy due to the unknown circumstances of one's next meal.
+However, with an abundance of food available to us at all time in today's world, this is not necessary anymore.
+Our understanding of obesity has shifted from being a matter of willpower to being a broader societal issues which encompasses genetics, hormonal, environmental, political and social issues.

-Weight management strategies are usually delivered in primary care settings and are developed using this knowledge of how people store and lose weight.
-Many weight loss plans see individuals lose weight and keep this weight off for 12 months post-intervention, however, the weightloss is generally modest (approx -2.5kg over 12 months) (4, 5, 6).
+As one form of treatment, weight management strategies are usually delivered in primary care settings and are developed using the simplistic knowledge of how people store and lose weight.
+Examples of these interventions might include a meal or exercise plan with the support of a practitioner.
+Many weight loss plans see individuals lose weight and keep this weight off for 12 months post-intervention, however, the weight loss is generally modest (approx -2.5kg over 12 months) (4, 5, 6).
 Nonetheless, this is a low cost, prevention strategy which has proven effects.
-It was found that patients trials where the patients had more interactions with their primary health practitioner, saw greater results.
-This outlines the importance of support during weight loss for more emotional, physical and mental backing.
+Greater weight loss is seen in individuals who feel supported by their practitioners, highlighting the importance of de-stigmatisation and understanding during weight loss periods.

 However, we have seen time and time again that these weight management strategies are not effective for everyone.
-Sometimes it can be more complicated than this simple rhetoric and there are many reasons why this could be the case.
+As highlighted, there are many more factors at play in this intricate network of chronic disease, and research is beginning to recognise these push-pull factors.

 Part two will give you an insight into these intricacies.